 What suits you?

 Trips to art galleries and fairs are a good idea if you are guided by instinct.
 This is because you can look at work in the flesh.
 Visiting a gallery and being surrounded by images is a valuable way of gauging your reaction to an artwork the moment you see it.
 It will also enable you to visualise how pieces will look in your home.
 Consider size, space and style; you will know what suits you and your home best.
 You can then use artrepublic's website to find available works.

 Consider supporting early-career photographers as their work will be more affordable than the big names.
 You may discover a gem that speaks to you.
 Try following photographers on Instagram; this will bring you closer to seeing their creative process and what happens behind the scenes.
 It will also prompt you to research the photographer, their background, interests, or previous series.

 Let your instincts and tastes guide you.
 Know the background of the photographer, the series, the edition size and pricing ladder, and have conversations with the gallery; research is key.
 But ultimately buy what you like.
 Think with your head, but buy with your heart.

 We hope you enjoyed reading this article about photography and all the opportunity it offers.
-Stay tuned throughout the month to see further instalments into the ever prosperous world of photography!
+Stay tuned to see further instalments into the ever prosperous world of photography!